Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 ForeignKeyGridWidget
 ====================
 `widgets.ForeignKeyGridWidget`_ is similar to ``ForeignKeyRawIdWidget`` implemented in `django.contrib.admin.widgets`_, but is easier to integrate into non-admin views.
-It provides built-in sorting / filters and even optional related model CRUD actions because it is based on the code of `views.KoGridView`_ and `grid.js`_.
+It provides built-in sorting / filters and even optional CRUD editing of related model rows, because it is based on the code of `views.KoGridView`_ and `grid.js`_.

 .. highlight:: python